photo Locations of visitors to this page

 I’ve read about this cat toy called “Da Bird.”
 Everyone seems to swear by it and love it, so I looked it up.
 Turns out it’s essentially feathers attached to a string attached to a pole of some kind.
 Now, I don’t know the exact mechanics of this popular cat toy, but my thought was: “I’ve been using leather shoelaces/crinkly plastic and part of a fishing pole for years, this isn’t new.”
 My cat Misty loved that fishing pole/leather shoelace thing - she’d chase it for hours, drag it around the house, and would even bring it to me as I sat on the couch watching TV.

 The local Walgreens had a cat toy that consisted of feathers attached to velcro-backed cloth, which then was stuck to cloth covered balls.
 These came three to a package, for four bucks.
 Then the leather shoelaces - about the same price for a pair, maybe it was closer to six bucks, I don’t recall.
 Eight to ten bucks for 3 imitation Da Birds.
 Maybe even 4 or 5, if I split the feathers - there are more feathers on these ball-toys than on the Da Bird’s I’ve seen.
-Now, I’ve seen Da Bird advertised on-line for about $6-$8 each, not including feather refills.
-So not tons cheaper to make your own this way, perhaps, but somewhat, plus it’s a lot more fun (for me) to make the things then just order a toy on-line.
-You could probably do it cheaper than I did, actually.
+Now, I’ve seen Da Bird advertised on-line for about $6-$8 each (Edit:they’re a bit cheaper now, in 2010), not including feather refills.
+So it’s not tons cheaper to make your own, but for me at least, it’s a lot more fun than just buying.
+You could probably do it cheaper than I did, too.
+I wasn’t trying to be ultra-creative.
 Anyway, I took the feathered ends of one of these cat ball toys and unvelcro-ed the feathers from the actual ball, so I was left with just the feathers+cloth they were attached to.

 cat toy cat toy

 Next, I went into the backyard.
 One of the big trees that covers our yard drops thin branches all the time.
-You could use them for fire tinder, I suppose, too - but I scrounged around until I found one that would work as a stick handle.
-I tied one end of a shoelace around one end of this stick.
-Then I took the “feather bundle” and with a small pocket knife, I made a slit in the attached fabric.
+I scrounged around until I found one that would work as a stick handle.
+I tied a shoelace around one end of this stick.
+Then I took the “feather bundle” and with a small pocket knife made a slit in the attached fabric.
 I threaded the shoelace through that, tied it off, and wallah.
 I have feathers on a string on a stick.
 Probably more durable than Da Bird, too, based on pictures I’ve seen.

 cat toy cat toy

-So, I had my homemade Da Bird.
+So, I had my homemade feather toy.
 All I needed was a cat to try it out on.
 I called out for Baby, who eventually got out of his sleeping basket to come see what I was fussing about.
 He meowed in greeting and sat at my feet.
-I tossed the feathers at his feet and jiggled the toy around.
-I skated it around the floor, I made it jump and leap in the air, and I walked around the couch dragging it behind me.
+I tossed the feathers in front of him and jiggled the toy around.
+I skated it around the floor, made it jump and leap in the air, and I walked around the couch dragging it behind me.
 During all my efforts, Baby stared at it curiously.
-He stuck out a paw a few times to poke at the feathers.
+I believe he yawned a few more times.
+He occasionally stuck out a paw to poke at the feathers.
 He meowed some more.
-He followed me around the couch, but mostly because that’s what he always does…he didn’t seem very interested in the toy itself and after a while even seemed a bit annoyed that I had woken him up for such silly non-food shenanigans.
+After a bit, he followed me around the couch, but mostly because that’s what he always does - follow-the-leader - he didn’t seem very interested in the toy itself.
+After a while he even seemed a bit annoyed that I had woken him up for such silly non-food-related shenanigans.

 cat ignoring toy

-I kept at it for a few minutes longer, and Baby finally did have a few burst of playful energy and pawed at the feathers, as illustrated by the next photo.
+I kept at it for a few minutes longer, and Baby finally did have a few burst of playful energy, as illustrated by the next photo.
 But I wouldn’t exactly say the toy was a successful hit or anything.
-Hehehe.
+Heheh.

 cat playing with toy